Flag of the United Tribes of New Zealand: 1840–present: Use as a Māori flag

 In 1839, the British Crown appointed naval officer William Hobson with the task of establishing a Crown colony in New Zealand.
-On 5 February 1840, just eight days after arriving in New Zealand, William Hobson oversaw the signing of Treaty of Waitangi, a process during which more than 500 Māori relinquished certain land and rights to the British Crown, though the content of the treaty and the circumstances of its signing have been a subject of controversy ever since.
-In the eyes of the British colonial powers, the treaty formalised New Zealand's place as colony of the United Kingdom, therefore making its official flag the flag of the United Kingdom.
+On 5 February 1840, just eight days after arriving in New Zealand, William Hobson oversaw the signing of the Treaty of Waitangi, a process during which more than 500 Māori relinquished certain land and rights to the British Crown, though the content of the treaty and the circumstances of its signing have been a subject of controversy ever since.

-In May of that year, while the treaty was still being distributed around the country, Hobson received word that Te Kara was being flown by the New Zealand Company, a commercial enterprise with a business model based on systematic colonization.
-Hobson quickly wrote documents declaring absolute sovereignty over New Zealand on behalf of the United Kingdom, and sent armed soldiers Port Nicholson (now Wellington Harbour) to remove the flag, which was perceived by Hobson as a symbol of independence.
+In May of that year, while the treaty was still being distributed around the country, Hobson received word that Te Kara was being flown by the New Zealand Company, a commercial enterprise with a business model based on systematic colonisation.
+Hobson quickly wrote documents declaring absolute sovereignty over New Zealand on behalf of the United Kingdom, and sent armed soldiers from Port Nicholson (now Wellington Harbour) to remove the flag, which was perceived by Hobson as a symbol of independence.
 A similar incident occurred on 30 June when Hobson sent an armed party to remove Te Kara from a flagstaff in Petone.
 The guards raised the Union Jack on the flagstaff the following day.